toraritte/aquir/README.md

 contexts as well.)

 Could've made wrapper function around `Read` in `Accounts`, but it is clear that `Accounts` is a CQRS context/service/app, and it has a read model.

+### 2019-01-21_0954 TODO (Accept only atom maps, or support both?)

+The controllers already check  the keys, but Phoenix is just a  wrapper around the contexts.
+Would it be worth  it to  make  it convert  to  atom keys  every single time?